Hoop-Dee-Doo Musical Revue

 There were several PhotoPass photographers on the Fort Wilderness grounds available for special photo ops.
 We had our picture taken in front of the Settlement Trading Post.

 Before admittance to the Hoop-Dee-Doo show, photographers were also stationed on the grass in front of the Ranch.
 Thank goodness for the shade because it was mighty hot in the sunshine!
 They had some cute props for us to use.
 There are several other fun photo spots around the front of Pioneer Hall so be sure to take your camera!

 When we walked into the Hall, our tables were already set with salad and corn bread.
 We dug in right away but I held off on eating too much salad because I wanted to save room for the main course.

 Soon enough our waiter arrived with heavy metal buckets stuffed with fried chicken, smoked BBQ pork ribs, mashed potatoes, corn and baked beans.
 It was a lot of food!

-I’d love to say that we ate everything and ordered more but we hardly made a dent in the plentiful food!
+I’d love to say that we ate everything and ordered more that first trip but we hardly made a dent in the plentiful food!
 Everything was delicious and I wished I had a bottomless stomach to eat it all.
-If my teens had been with me, I know that they would have been able to eat everything and we’d order more.
+During my first visit, I’d wished that my teens had been with me.
 But as the only adult traveling with a preschooler and a baby, we just couldn’t eat a lot!